a blue circle

 Winemaker

-I'm a valley native with a Fresno State enology education.
-Joining Skinner meant leaving behind production agriculture for a more intimate pursuit of my obsession with grape and wine.
-At Skinner, we are fortunate to nurture small lot, mountain grown fruit through native fermentations to fully express a time and place.
-I have never been so proud of my work.
+I'm a valley native with a Fresno State enology education, and joining Skinner marked a turning point in my journey - a move away from production agriculture and toward a more intimate pursuit of my passion for grapes and wine.
+Here at Skinner, we're fortunate to work with small lot, mountain grown fruit nurturing it through native fermentations to truly express a time and place.
+I have never been more connected to my craft, and I've never been prouder of the wines we create.

 Trisha McMurray